ralopezh/dis-k/README.md

 Then, you can extract the values of $\text{Re}(w)$ and $\text{Im}(w)$ at those intersections and put them in the input file.
 For more details, please read Ref.
 [2] above.

 Now you can run dis-k using the input file.
 If you are solving for a fixed angle, nth=1, it will create an output.save file and plot using plot_disp.py.
 If you solve for a range of angles, nth>1, it will create an output_kth.save and plot using plot_map.py.
+Creating a map (nth>1) could take a while, especially using the Kappa version.
+You can run temp.py to inspect the program's progress since it generates the file temp.save continually.
+nyquist.py plot the $\text{Re}(w)$ vs. $\text{Im}(w)$ map when you run the nyquist program.

 ## Disclaimer